howardengelhart/cwrx/player_changelog.md

 # Player Service Changelog

+* Stop triggering warnings when an experience is loaded with no wildCardPlacement

 ### 1.0.0: Mon Oct 26 09:08:08 EDT 2015
 * [FEATURE]: Add [GET /api/public/players/:type] endpoint to return a bootstrappable MiniReel Player with ads